jsaintro/publicnotes/3dprinting/Temperature Calibration/PID Tuning.md

 # PID Tuning
 ## Tune your hotend
+1. Unload filament (So you don't cook it)
 2. Run the following gcode
 `M303 E0 S215 C8`
 Note: Where 215 is the temp in C that you are going to use for your filament (Change accordingly).